flix/book/src/primitive-effects.md

 cannot write to the file system using the ordinary file APIs available on the JVM.

-### Where do Foundational Effects Come From?
+### Where do Primitive Effects Come From?

-The Flix compiler ships with a built-in database that maps classes, constructors, and methods in the Java Class Library to foundational effects.
+The Flix compiler ships with a built-in database that maps classes, constructors, and methods in the Java Class Library to primitive effects.
 For example, the database assigns the `Exec` effects to every constructor and method in the `java.lang.Process`, `java.lang.ProcessBuilder`, and `java.lang.ProcessHandle` classes.